 With a South African father and British mother, Bristol-born McMillan graduated from Radley College near Oxford and took up a Morehead-Cain Scholarship to study in the United States.
 The Morehead is one of the best-known merit scholarships in the country, offered to candidates considered to have leadership potential.
 He graduated with a degree in Journalism and English from the University of North Carolina at Chapel Hill, with honors and distinction, and serves as chairman of the university’s alumni association in Hong Kong.

 Besides reporting, he is also an avid tennis player, snowboarder and scuba diver, and is a PADI-certified divemaster.
-Now that he is a Certified Personal Trainer, he is also training to be both a sports nutritionist with Precision Nutrition and a personal trainer with the National Academy of Sports Medicine.
+Now that he is a Certified Personal Trainer, he is also training to be both a sports-nutrition coach with Precision Nutrition and a personal trainer with the National Academy of Sports Medicine.